theramiyer/blog/content/posts/2020/2020-03-22-janata-curfew.md

 Because this is a classic case of an exponential spread of infection.

-In the initial days of this outbreak, the <span class='small-caps'>WHO</span> came out and said that every infected person infects about 2.6 people on average.
+In the initial days of this outbreak, the {{< smallcaps "WHO" >}} came out and said that every infected person infects about 2.6 people on average.
 On day one, we have one person infected.
-The <span class='small-caps'>WHO</span> said that one generation of transmission was 5--6 days.
+The {{< smallcaps "WHO" >}} said that one generation of transmission was 5--6 days.
 At the end of the sixth day, this person would have spread it to 2.6 people.
 Let us go with 2 to make the calculation simpler.
 At the end of, say, the stage one, two new people have the infection.
 At the end of the second stage, the number of new patients is 4, third, 8; fourth; 16, 32, 64...
 At the end of the tenth stage, the number is 1024.
 At stage 10, in six days, we would have 1024 _new_ cases of the infection.

 From then on, we are looking at somewhat uncontrollable transmission.
 At stage 13, we are looking at 8192 cases; over 1300 cases in a day.